About the water market reforms

 The Australian Government enacted the Water Amendment (Restoring Our Rivers) Act 2023 on 7 December 2023.
 It strengthens the Water Act 2007.

 The changes aim to deliver the conduct, integrity, and transparency recommendations from the Water market reform: final roadmap.
-This document and background about the water market reforms are available on the DCCEEW website.
+This document and background about the water market reforms are available on the Department of Climate Change, Energy, the Environment and Water (DCCEEW) website.

 The legislation: